telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/excel/multiple-grid-export.md

 ## See Also

-Other articles on Kendo UI Grid and how-to examples related to its export to Excel:
+Other articles on the Kendo UI Grid and how-to examples related to its export to Excel:

 * [JavaScript API Reference](/api/javascript/ui/grid#configuration-excel)
 * [How to Align Footer Cells]({% slug howto_alignfootercells_grid %})